-A balanced diet plays an essential role in maintaining overall good health.
+This matters, because a balanced diet plays an essential role in staying healthy throughout your life.
 Overeating can lead to conditions like type 2 diabetes and heart disease, while obesity has been linked to a higher risk of cancer.

 Undereating or cutting out major food groups can also seriously affect your health.
-The human body needs protein, carbohydrates, fat, vitamins and minerals to function properly — so, whether you are vegan, gluten-free or lactose intolerant, it is still important to make sure you are getting enough of each of of these nutrients.
+The human body needs protein, carbohydrates, fat, vitamins and minerals to function properly — so, if you are vegan, gluten-free or lactose intolerant, it is still important to make sure you are getting enough of these nutrients.

 But healthy eating is not just about the physical benefits.
-Despite myths about “comfort food” and the urge to fill up on sugar, scientists have found that eating well actually makes us happier.
-A balanced diet and regular exercise are two of the best ways to improve our mental health.
+Scientists have found that eating well actually makes us happier.
+A balanced diet and regular exercise are two of the best ways to improve our mental as well as our physical health.

 Read Our Stories

 Is a meat-free diet to preserve our planet the future of eating?
 The value of the start-up, Impossible Foods, which makes a convincing alternative meat burger, has soared to $2 billion.